urfysoft/transactional-outbox/README.md

 ## Configuration Tips

-- **Header names:** customize `transactional-outbox.headers` to redefine which headers carry the message id, source service, event type, API key, or to change the prefix used when collecting custom metadata.
+- **Header names:** customize `transactional-outbox.headers` to redefine which headers carry the message id, source service, event type, or to change the prefix used when collecting custom metadata.
 - **Inbox handlers:** list handler classes inside `transactional-outbox.inbox.handlers`.
 Each class must implement `Urfysoft\TransactionalOutbox\Contracts\InboxEventHandler` (define `eventType()` and `handle()`).
 - **Runtime registration:** handlers can also be registered anywhere via the facade: